AmanHayaat821898/SmartStay_SQL_Reservation_DB/README.md

 ## 🧠 Sample Query Use Cases
 - Reservations by month
-- Rooms with jacuzzi
+- Rooms with jacuzz
 - Guest reservation counts
-- Dynamic pricing based on room type and guests
+- Dynamic pricing based on room type and guest

 ## 🛠 Tech
 - MySQL